Tyulis/3DSkit/doc/BNTX.md

 - q  : Texture view pointer, used only at runtime
 - q  : Descriptor slot data offset, used only at runtime
 - q  : User data dictionary offset, points to a \_DIC section containing the user data's names

+### BRTD section (BNTX Texture Data)

+This section holds the actual texture data.
+Each texture is aligned to the alignment defined in their BRTI and stored contiguously

+- 4s : Magic number ("BRTD")
+- I  : Unknown
+- I  : Section size (including the header)

 ### \_STR section (STRing table)